Autoliv Inc. (ALV) with a beta value of 1.71 appears to be a promising investment opportunity. - News Daemon

 Autoliv Inc. (NYSE: ALV) Trading Performance Indicators

-Take a look at Autoliv Inc.’s (ALV) current performance indicators.
-Last quarter, stock had a quick ratio of 0.90.
+You can see what Autoliv Inc. (ALV) is doing with its current performance indicators.
+In the most recent quarter, the stock posted a quick ratio of 0.90.
 In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.76.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 4.76, a number that is poised to hit 1.47 in the next quarter and is forecasted to reach 9.38 in one year’s time.